 Maths, Science & Computing

 Biology is life.
-This is a bold statement but one that all students at Burgess Hill School for Girls appreciate from their first steps into the subject in Year 7.
+This is a bold statement but one that all students at Burgess Hill Girls appreciate from their first steps into the subject in Year 7.
 Our aim is to encourage the girls to open their eyes to the living world around them, becoming more curious about how things work and developing a desire to delve deeper into the relationships between living things.
 Their voyage of discovery will take them from the Galapagos Islands to the Islets of Langerhans, via the alimentary canal and the lateral roots.
 Human Biology is studied alongside Plant Science, Ecology and the ever-expanding fields of Genetics and Biotechnology.
 It stretches across the curriculum to link with Chemistry, Physics and Mathematics as well as Psychology, PE and Geography.

 Biology develops skills beyond subject knowledge; an attention to detail, risk-taking, logical thinking and the ability to analyse and evaluate evidence.
 We encourage girls to constantly question, not only during their own investigations but also when studying those that have been part of the fabric of science for centuries.

 As our students progress through the school, their focus is shifted from retaining knowledge to a more sophisticated application of ideas and information to new situations.
 We prepare them not only for the rigours of examinations, but for their futures and lifelong learning.

 Practical work is at the heart of what we do in Chemistry at Burgess Hill Girls.
 From making their own acid/alkali indicators in Year 7, extracting copper from malachite in Year 8, exploding hydrogen in Year 9, and making sodium hydroxide, chlorine and hydrogen from rock salt in Year 10, our girls realise the importance of Chemistry in everyday life whilst having fun at the same time!